AliSharif12354/AliSharif12354/README.md

 - 🤝 I’m looking for help with **Practical experience in helping developers and my skills.**

-- 💬 Ask me about **Java/C++, Object oriented design, Full stack development, SQL, data structures, algorithm analysis, ML, Linux, Leetcode, Haskell, and even things I might not know!
+- 💬 Ask me about **Object oriented design, Full stack development, SQL, DevOps, data structures, algorithm analysis, ML, Linux, Leetcode, Haskell, and even things I might not know!
 Could be a good conversation.**

 - 📫 How to reach me **alisharif@cmail.carleton.ca**